Low-Touch Economy: The New Normal for Restaurant Success

 Mobile Makes a Low-Touch Customer Interaction Possible

-Bluedot’s State of What Feeds Us report released last month directly connects the desire for low-touch restaurant interactions in response to COVID-19 with the use of smartphones.
+Bluedot’s State of What Feeds Us report directly connects the desire for low-touch restaurant interactions in response to COVID-19 with the use of smartphones.
 Consumers have increased their use of curbside pickup (33%) and the drive-thru (28%) compared to before the pandemic, and a significant number – three out of four – plan to continue using the drive-thru during the pandemic.
 To facilitate this, half of all consumers say they are downloading one or more mobile apps to interact with familiar brands, and the majority say they are adding more mobile apps to limit their contact with on-site staff.

 Mobile makes it far easier for brands to interact with customers through contactless transactions that are safe for customers and employees.
 For instance, payment happens on mobile, eliminating the need to exchange physical money on-premise; menu selection happens on mobile, in the comfort of one’s home; ordering on mobile, limits exposure inside restaurants; understanding mobile location makes for an efficient and time-saving trip for the customer at curbside pickup and drive-thru.

 Mobile also creates an opportunity to attract, interact, and develop loyal customers who may otherwise not exist before.
 This is especially true for Gen Z and Millennials, who have an even higher smartphone adoption rate and present the largest opportunity for restaurants.

 Beyond COVID-19, top global quick-serve restaurants are focused on how to leverage mobile technology to compete and grow in a post-crisis, low-touch environment.
 What should mobile facilitate to ensure positive brand interactions when there is no in-store, face-to-face counter experience?

 of consumers are willing to explore new brands and new restaurants

 if they have a way to do so safely with a drive-thru or pickup option.